 Impact 3A.16-6 of the Draft EIR/EIS analyzed short-term generation of solid waste during project construction while Impact 3A.16-7 analyzed increased long-term generation of solid waste.
 The EIR/EIS found that the estimated waste generated both short- and long-term by the project could be accommodated within the existing landfills.
-The project would not substantially change land use types or densities and would have no net increase in housing units.
+The project would result in solid waste and would require solid waste service, utilizing commercial containers.
+The project would be consistent with the commercial land use designation identified for the medical center site in the FPASP and would not substantially change land use types or densities.
 Therefore, the project would not generate solid waste above the previously evaluated FPASP.
 No new significant impacts or substantially more severe impacts would occur.
 Therefore, the findings of the certified EIR/EIS remain valid and no further analysis is required.